Local Gaussian cross-spectrum analysis: Visualisations and interpretations

-\begin{remark} It should be noted that a \textit{local Gaussian spectra comparison} of the original data and the fitted model in practise also should include a comparison of the local Gaussian auto-spectra of the marginals, as was done in \citep{jordanger17:_lgsd}.
-These auto-spectra plots (not included in this paper) can provide some additional information useful for the model-selection process.
-In particular, if a model-selection algorithm for GARCH-type models has been used to pick one marginal model from a given collection of marginal models, then an investigation based on the \textit{local Gaussian auto-spectrum} might reveal if the selected marginal model captures the local traits of the corresponding marginal observations in a reasonable manner. \end{remark}
+It should be noted that a \textit{local Gaussian spectra comparison} of the original data and the fitted model in practise also should include a comparison of the local Gaussian auto-spectra of the marginals, as was done in \JT.
+These auto-spectra plots (not included in this paper, but see \cref{P2.app:Point_sensitivity.Revisiting.the.univariate.case} for some related \textit{heatmap and distance}-plots) can provide some additional information useful for the model-selection process.
+In particular, if a model-selection algorithm for GARCH-type models has been used to pick one marginal model from a given collection of marginal models, then an investigation based on the \textit{local Gaussian auto-spectrum} might reveal if the selected marginal model captures the local traits of the corresponding marginal observations in a reasonable manner.